Wyatt Chapel Community Cemetery at Prairie View A&M University

 Direct Expenses $1,701

-Booklet including site documentation, preliminary research, concept sketches, three concept plans
+Deliverables--A research booklet including site documentation, preliminary research files, concept sketches, and three concept plans

 GRAND TOTAL $19,941

 Perpetual maintenance of the cemetery and systematic study will be the most important immediate outcomes on the project, but landscape architecture and memorialization will be crucial to the perpetual maintenance of the burial ground.
 In this vision, landscape design becomes a crucial element of not only preservation strategy but also student activism and community development.
 The transformation of Wyatt Chapel Community Cemetery into a memorial park and outdoor history museum will connect past struggles to the current movement for voting rights.
 As a site of conscience, it can turn memory into action.
-By showcasing the different landscapes that developed over the years, and highlighting the sporadic maintenance efforts of students and volunteers, it departs drastically from the preservation strategies at other forlorn and forgotten African American burial grounds, and it offers a more transformative vision of the future, one that more closely aligns with President Simmons’ vision for the future of the university, and one which inspired the Epa Committee on the Legacy of Slavery and the Impact of Segregation.
+By showcasing the different landscapes that developed over the years, and highlighting the sporadic maintenance efforts of students and volunteers, it departs drastically from the preservation strategies at other forlorn and forgotten African American burial grounds, and it offers a more transformative vision of the future, one that more closely aligns with the vision of Dr. Melanye Price, Dean Dorie Gilbert, and President Ruth Simmons for the future of the university.

 Dr. DeWayne Moore

-As Principal Investigator, DeWayne is a Lecturer of U.S. and Public History at PVAMU, and he currently serves as director of the grant subcommittee for the Epa Committee on the Legacy of Slavery and the Impact of Segregation.
-He holds a master’s degree in museum and archival administration from Middle Tennessee State University, where he worked as a digital media strategist at the Center for Popular Music, the Albert Gore Sr. Archives, and the James Walker Library.
+As Co-Principal Investigator, Dr. Moore is an Assistant Professor of U.S. and Public History at PVAMU.
+He holds a master’s degree in historic preservation and archival administration from Middle Tennessee State University, where he worked as a digital media strategist at the Center for Popular Music, the Albert Gore Sr. Archives, and the James Walker Library.
 He earned his Ph.D. in African American history at the University of Mississippi, where he worked as an archival research specialist for the Blues Archive and the Burns Belfry African American History Museum.
 He has published peer-reviewed articles in the Association for Recorded Sound Collections Journal, The Public Historian, and UNC-Chapel Hill’s Southern Cultures journal, and he has organized undergraduate and community-engaged research projects as the executive director of the Mt.
 Zion Memorial Fund, a historical consulting firm that erects memorials for blues artists and maintains abandoned cemeteries in the US South.
 Click HERE for more information.

 Dr. Chet Walker